xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh (gil) Switch spacebar back to work like Audacity which is Stop instead of pausing.
+Only deviation is I do unpause instead of stop if spacebar is hit while model play is paused.
+Also fixed timeline click not receiving focus to allow spacebar to work.
     -- enh (gil) Allow selection in empty area when no timing is active.
 Provides a paste target without timing marks.
     -- bug (gil) Store media directory and fseq directory in global config instead of networks file.
 Fixes #173.
 4.0.24  Apr 23, 2015